sahib/rmlint/docs/rmlint.1.in.rst

 **-w --with-color** (*default*) **/ -W --no-with-color**

     Use color escapes for pretty output or disable them.
-    If you pipe `rmlints` output to a file -W is assumed.
+    If you pipe `rmlints` output to a file -W is assumed automatically.

 **-q --confirm-settings / -Q --no-confirm-settings** (*default*)

     Print a screen of the used settings and the options that you need to change them.
 Requires confirmation before proceeding.
+This option has only effect when ``-o confirm:stdout`` is specified.

 **-h --help / -H --version**